-At the time of writing this article the full impact of Coronavirus is yet to be felt however it is wise to debate how society, and business specifically, will deal with the new world.
+At the time of writing this original article (at the start of the pandemic.
+I also spoke at a couple of virtual conferences on the topic), the full impact of Coronavirus was yet to be felt, however it is wise to debate how society, and business specifically, will deal with “a new world”.

-…To do this I have split out this post into 5 themes as to how coronavirus will impact digital, ecommerce and marketing:
+…to do this I have split out this post into 5 themes as to how coronavirus impacted digital, ecommerce and marketing:

 1/ Recession & Organisation Strategy pivot

-The economic outlook was already looking challenging and now it is likely we will be in a worse recession than the one seen in 2008/09.
+The economic outlook was already looking challenging and but predicted a worse recession than the one seen in 2008/09.

 Whilst we will see a bounce post us being ‘released into the wild’ (broad consumerism up, infrastructure development kickstarts, Keynesian-esque government stimulation, etc) it will be a challenging period, and the recovery will most likely look less like a ‘U’, ‘V’ or ‘W’ bust/ boom cycle and more like a Nike logo (where the start of the tick is more dramatically downward, and the start of the upward tail of the tick is more jagged due to some consumers/ sectors being in and out of government imposed confinement).

-The above, coupled with uncertainty around Brexit (though I’d imagine the date of which will get put back again), will clearly result in challenges for many businesses and will result in many companies having to pivot their pre-coronavirus strategy.
+The above, coupled with uncertainty around Brexit resulted in challenges for many businesses and resulted in many companies having to pivot their pre-coronavirus strategy.

 2/ Decline in Retail & a new Low touch world

-The “Death of Retail” has been grossly exaggerated previously however I see many small and medium sized businesses (and some large organisations) without cash reserves not surviving this period that will lead to a visible impact (dearth of shops; examples here) on our high street.
+The “Death of Retail” has been grossly exaggerated previously however I saw many small and medium sized businesses (and some large organisations) without cash reserves not surviving this period that will lead to a visible impact (death of shops; examples here) on our high street.

-A new low touch post coronavirus world will likely emerge that “will change how we eat, work, shop, exercise, manage our health, socialise and spend our free time”.
+A new low touch post coronavirus world has indeed emerged that “will change how we eat, work, shop, exercise, manage our health, socialise and spend our free time” forever.

 If retailers for example are not offering an experience (and one, that for some needs to be hands off such as app payment enablement or the Amazon Go model; example here) + one where you can essentially get the same products and services online then there will be a major contraction of this type of high street offline retailer and those Brands which have adapted taking market share